pulp/pulp/docs/sphinx/dev-guide/contributing/branching.rst

 For example, if your work needs to go in versions 2.0, 2.1 and 2.2 alpha, you would create your branch from the 2.0 branch.
 After making some commits, merge your branch into each of the release branches.
+Merge into the oldest branch with a pull request, and use your discretion to decide if a pull request is necessary for the other branches.
+Generally, unless you are resolving conflicts or otherwise modifying your initial fix to accommodate the newer branches, additional pull requests just add noise and bureaucracy.

 Cherry-picking and Rebasing